 Wadi’s newest project in cooperation with NWE organisation and ADWI (supported by BMZ) engages youth in environmental activism and protection.
-This newest chapter of the ‘Green City Halabja’ campaign expands on the grassroots movement that has worked since 2018 to make strong and long lasting environmental change in the social fabric in Halabja.
+This newest chapter of the ‘Green City Halabja’ campaign expands on the grassroots movement that since 2018 has worked to make strong and long lasting environmental change in the social fabric in Halabja and other parts of Iraqi Kurdistan.

-Halabja becoming the first city in Iraqi Kurdistan that is plastic bag free, was the first step in changing people’s attitudes to plastic, waste, recycling, and eventually ‘greening’ the city by planting hundreds of trees and establishing community groups to care for those new green spaces.
+In 2018 Halabja announced its intention to be the first city in Iraqi Kurdistan that is plastic bag free.
+This was an important first step in changing people’s attitudes to plastic, waste, recycling, and eventually ‘greening’ the city by planting hundreds of trees and establishing community groups to care for those new green spaces.
 Environmental alarm is finally happening in the Middle East, and Iraq as a major oil producer was not a place where ‘green’ policies and ideas were popular.

 But, the undeniable drastic effects that climate change is having on the area are too much to be ignored.
-Even in places where oil is cheap, the reality is that it is extremely polluting and eventually those resources will run out.
-People are slowly realizing the negative effect that plastic waste, non-recycled trash, trash burning, are having on their lives.
+In 2021 record setting draught has sounded the alarm, the country is running out of water.
+Even in a place where oil is cheap, the reality is that it is extremely polluting and eventually those resources will run out.
+People are realising the negative effect that plastic waste, non-recycled trash, trash burning, are having on their lives.
 Young people especially are keenly aware through the power of social media and the worldwide ‘Friday’s for Future’ protests that have been ongoing in 2019 and early 2020 (until Covid -19 became a global pandemic).

 Wadi’s new project ‘Keep Kurdistan Green’ engages directly with school students and teachers in Halabja, Garmyan, Ranya and Erbil through a combination of seminars and small projects that are student led.
 The different student groups will also be encouraged to network with one another, share ideas and work together.
 The student groups will also put on small theater plays for their schools, organise trash clean up, and encourage entire communities to participate in more eco-friendly practices.
 Together we develop leaflets and other educational material.
 This project continues Wadi’s vision of supporting people to work together creatively to solve their own problems, come together as citizens and take ownership of communal spaces, by providing both short term boosts and long term technical support on how to reach those goals.